DomoApps/documentation-generator-action/samples/output/ai.md

 }
 ```

-- **embeddings**: An array of numeric values representing the computed embeddings for the input text.
+- `embeddings`: An array of arrays, where each inner array represents the embedded vector of the input text.
-- **modelId**: The identifier of the model used for generating the embeddings.
+- `modelId`: The ID of the model used to generate the embeddings.

 ### Error Responses